 Pregnancy Calculator — Calculate Your Due Date

-Your companion in women's health — track your pregnancy week by week, free
+Your companion on the journey to motherhood — track your pregnancy week by week, free

 ✓ 100% Free ✓ No registration ✓ Medically accurate

-⚠️ Enter the first day of your last period, not the date of conception
+⚠️ Enter the first day of your last period, not the conception date

-Please enter a valid date — must not be more than 10 months in the past or in the future
+Please enter a valid date — not more than 10 months in the past or in the future

-💫 We'll subtract 14 days to get the last period date and calculate your due date
+💫 We'll subtract 14 days to get your LMP date and calculate your due date

-Please enter a valid date — must not be more than 10 months in the past or in the future
+Please enter a valid date — not more than 10 months in the past or in the future

 🗓️ Expected Due Date